 WHERE SHOULD I PARK DURING THE PROGRAM?

 Parking passes can be purchased in our front office (Katz 109) for $5/day, cash only.
 (You can buy your passes on the first day of class–come in and buy your tags, then go back out and hang one from your rear-view mirror.)
-We encourage you to buy four days worth at once to reduce standing in line, but we’re happy to reimburse you for any unused permits at the end of the program.
+We encourage you to buy three days worth at once to reduce standing in line, but we’re happy to reimburse you for any unused permits at the end of the program.
 Limited free curb parking is also available.
 You can find a campus/parking map here.

 I’M FROM OUT OF TOWN.
 IS THERE A PLACE I CAN STAY?